fr1t2/fr1t2-blog/_posts/home-automate/2023-02-09-RoomAssistant_Furnace.md

 Using some old hardware and a few relays, I have an smart furnace and energy savings!

-## Info and Use
+### Furnace Info and Use

 One of the issues in the rental home I live in is the inconsistency of HVAC coverage throughout the house.
-This drove me crazy, upstairs is too hot while the downstairs rooms needed mittens and a hat.
+This drove me crazy!

+Upstairs is too hot while the downstairs rooms needed mittens and a hat.
 The main issue being with the main temp reading coming from the stair mid house.

 We have a split level 3 bed with a small blower furnace in the crawl space of the house and duct work run all throughout (*except the downstairs bathroom for some reason*).